Running on Empty: A Strange Visit to the Pennsylvania Oil Sites

-Inside, a teenaged girl seemed startled when I walked in the door.
-She confessed she hadn’t seen many visitors that day.
-I told her it was no wonder, nobody in the region seemed to know the museum existed and the Rand McNally wrongly identified its location as Franklin.
+Inside, a teenage girl seemed startled when I walked in.
+She hadn’t seen many visitors that day.
+I told her it was no wonder, nobody in the region seemed to know the museum existed and the map wrongly identified it as located in Franklin.
 She shrugged.

-In 1901 an oil well at Spindletop Hill in Texas began producing 100,000 barrels a day, dwarfing the production of the western Pennsylvania.
-The great Texas oil boom was on.
-Western Pennsylvania declined as a major oil producing region.
+In 1901 an oil well at Spindletop Hill in Texas began producing 100,000 barrels a day, dwarfing the production of western Pennsylvania.
+The great Texas oil boom was underway.
+Western Pennsylvania rapidly declined as a major oil producing region.
 Eventually even Pennzoil and Quaker State moved their headquarters out of state.

 I explored the museum, a three room affair, tidy and well organized, and then I said my goodbye to the girl at the desk and headed back to the interstate.

-Something truly extraordinary happened in western Pennsylvania in the late 19th century and it’s well worth checking out.
-I might have run into a few obstacles trying to uncover it, but don’t let that put you off.
-A trip to the Oil Regions is well worth the effort.
+Something truly extraordinary had happened in western Pennsylvania in the late 19th century.
+I might have run into a few obstacles trying to learn about it, but maybe my timing was just bad.
+If you’re interested in the history of oil, a trip to the Pennsylvania Oil Regions is still worth the effort.
 Here are the address and websites of some key tourist destinations in the area.

 Check it Out…